MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

    to do in each plugin.
  * poll_without_vip setting available.
  * parent.pulls is a list of *get* directives (which are different from accept)
+ * often paired with download\_something plugins where a partial message is built with the poll and the download one is specialized to to the actual download.

 v3: define poll in a flowcb class.